 The result does neither reflect good nor bad but it describes and descriptions may for example be used for further team development.

-Notice the congruence 5-5-5 in my evaluated type?
+Notice the congruence 5-5-5 in Eric’s evaluated type?

-This means the way I see myself is quite equal to what I show to others and how others perceive me.
+This means the way he sees himself is quite equal to what he shows to others and how others perceive him.

 “I am what I am” – by Gloria Gaynor